Agoniii/caffe-parallel/README.md

 3.Run and Test
 ----------------------------
+This program can run 2 processes at least.
 ### cifar10
 1. Run data/cifar10/get_cifar10.sh to get cifar10 data.
 2. Run examples/cifar10/create_cifar10.sh to conver raw data to leveldb format.